Currently held on consignment at Andrews Oakville

 A BIT OF HISTORY

 Ingrid Magdalena Atterberg-Göransson (b.
 1920 - d.
-2008) a celebrated epitome of illustrious Swedish ceramic design of the 20th century and leading designer for Upsala Ekeby in the 1950s and 1960s.
+2008) was a celebrated epitome of illustrious Swedish ceramic design of the 20th century and a leading designer for Upsala Ekeby in the 1950s and 1960s.
 Atterberg is represented at the Swedish National Museum of Art and Design.

 In 1944, she was employed at Upsala Ekeby, where appreciation for her works as a ceramicist continued to grow over the years.
 She was known for using 'manganese clay' in the 1940s and chamotte in the 1950s, and successfully developed her own glazes.
 In the late 1940s, her own collection called "Ekeby Verkstad" was born with a numbered series that began at 100.

 During her career, Atterberg had several exhibitions and received a gold medal for her work in Italy as well as completing a number of public commissions.